NGSEP/NGSEPcore/README.txt

 		sequence where the variant is located.
 The integer part is the 1-based position of the mutated codon.
 The decimal part is the codon position.
+TACH (String):	Description of the aminoacid change produced by a
+		non-synonymous mutation.
+String encoded as reference aminoacid, position and mutated aminoacid

 ----------------------------------------
 Merging variants from individual samples